 Preferred Sub-Alternative 2f would implement the least restrictive requirement resulting in issuance of 17 longline endorsements.
 Sub-alternative 2h would implement the most restrictive endorsement eligibility requirement resulting in 10 permits that qualify for an endorsement.
 Sub-Alternative 2g would implement 13 (Table 4-7, respectively).
 Who economically benefits from each of these sub-alternatives is a distributional issue and it is not expected that a smaller number of endorsements will yield higher total or agregate profits compared to a larger number of endorsements.
 The benefit of a smaller numbers of endorsements is an expectation of higher average profits per endorsement holder.
-Therefore, it can be expected that the highest average profits per hook and line endorsement holder would occur under Sub-alternative 2e and the lowest under Sub-alternative 2f and the lowest under Sub-alternative 2f and the lowest under Sub-alternative 2f and the lowest under Sub-alternative 2h.
+Therefore, it can be expected that the highest average profits per hook and line endorsement holder would occur under Sub-alternative 2e and the lowest under Sub-alternative 2b.
+The highest average profits per longline endorsement holder would occur under Sub-alternative 2f and the lowest under Sub-alternative 2f and the lowest under Sub-alternative 2f and